DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-12/reverb/_index.md

 ## Blend

 You'll want the most natural sounding reverbs for the blending process.
 Pay special attention to the predelay settings.
 Predelay cues us into the size of the room.
-In a large room the predelay would be longer, because it would take more time for the reflections to reflect and come back to the listener.
+In a large room, the pre-delay would be longer, because it would take more time for the reflections to reflect and come back to the listener.
 Generally use a predelay between 10-20ms.

 Try to blend like elements.
-Drums should blend, vocals and back ground vocals, horn sections.
+Drums should blend, vocals and background vocals, horn sections.

 > When working with multiple tracks of the same type, you may want to control the send amounts at the same time.
 There's no easy way to group these send amounts, but we'll use a different method.
 > Create a new track and call it `Drum Verb`.
 Move your FX over to that track by clicking the FX icon and dragging with the `option` key held down.
 Rename your original reverb track to `Drum Verb Send`.
 Take the `Drum Verb Send` track out of the master parent send by clicking on the routing and unchecking the `Parent send` checkbox.
 Finally route the `Drum Verb Send` track to the `Drum Verb` track.
 Now you have a master control over the send levels of all of the drum tracks.
 Now it's really easy to automate this reverb as a group.
 Let's try this now.

 ## Tone and sustain

 Let's move on to the tone and sustain reverbs.
-These are more more about creatively enhancing the character of the sound.
-The goal here is not to make the sounds act like their coming from large spaces, but to change the overall tone of the sound.
-These do not need to sound natural, unlike the blend and size reverbs.
+These are more about creatively enhancing the character of the sound.
+The goal here is not to make the sounds act like they're coming from large spaces but to change the overall tone of the sound.
+These do not need to sound natural, unlike the blend and size reverb.
 Spend some time looking through your reverbs to find the ones that create unique sounds.